Our World, Our Work

 That’s why the Our World, Our Work initiative at EDC is responding with a youth-centered approach, advancing workforce development in the new green and blue economy that prioritizes the creation of new jobs (renewable energy, circularity and recycling of waste, and electric vehicle manufacturing) and the greening of existing jobs (climate-smart agriculture, sustainable fishing, regenerative forestry, retail services, and manufacturing).

-We plan to accomplish these goals by:
+We plan to accomplish this goal by:

 • Concentrating efforts on communities and youth whose environments and livelihoods are most impacted by climate change